 5. You learn new skills

 Being a volunteer is a great opportunity to learn new skills.
 Whether it’s learning to bake, organise a fundraiser or budget for an event, there’s always something to learn and gain experience in.
 You can also share your skills with other volunteers.
-For example, if you come from a marketing background, you could help with advertising for a community event.
+For example, if you come from a marketing background, you could help with advertising for a community event and teach others along the way.

 By the way…